yamamoto-yuta/GitHubIssuesCMS_sideM/README.md

 ## sideM
 1. Create Your first post.
-    1. New Issue & use "Article" template
+    1. New Issue & use "Article" template.
     1. You can add `tag/` prefix labels to the issue; it become the article tags. (named `tag/{tag_name}` issues label will be article `{tag_name}` tag.)
-    1. Write Issue markdown with YAML frontmatter & Close
+    1. Write Issue markdown with YAML frontmatter & Close.
+(Rest assured that each value can be re-set at any time by re-closing.)
     1. Wait sideM & sideF GitHub Actions end.
 (If this process succeeds, the article page is updated.)

 # How to manage contents